krisquigley/krisquigley.github.io/source/2017-01-22-using-docker-for-development-rails.md

 **Tip:** By using `bash -c` as the command, we can then pass more than one linux command to our service.

 Thirdly, we need to let Docker know to mount the root directory of our app to the `/app` folder that we defined in the `Dockerfile` previously.
-We are also going to require the `box` volume that we talked about earlier in order to store our installed Gems into.
+We are also going to define the `gem_cache` volume pointing to `/gems` that we talked about earlier in order to store our installed Gems into.
 Then we need to map our Puma port `3000` to the outside world, in this case we will leave it as `3000` to keep things simple.

 ```
   volumes:
       - .:/app
-    volumes_from:
-      - box
+      - gem_cache:/gems
     ports:
       - '3000:3000'
 ```